 I never thought to SUP on a river, but it turns out that it’s a fantastic way to see a city from another perspective!
 Ljubljana is one of the only cities you can paddle through this city center, and we got some fantastic views and not to mention a fantastic workout on tour with Bananaway and our fantastic guide Spela.
 I would recommend it to anyone!
 Bananaway does lots of other tours as well, in different locations too.. they specialize in kite boarding and SUP.
 You can do a SUP tour of Bled too, which I would have loved to have done.
 Check them out 🙂

-You can’t not go to Bled if you’re in Ljubljana, or Slovenia really.
-It’s just over an hour’s bus ride from the city – you could day trip or even spend a few nights there if you love nature like I do.
+You can’t not go to Bled if you’re in Ljubljana, or Slovenia really!
+My Slovenia Travel Guide woild not have been complete without a good explore of this magical place.
+It’s just over an hour’s bus ride from Ljubljana!
+You could day trip or even spend a few nights there if you love nature like I do.
+There are lots of activities to do, and you can take a tour of the lake and castle too.
 And it is by far one of the most gorgeous, jaw-dropping places I have ever been.
 I’ll let the photos do that talking on that one!

 Something adventurous and a bit different to do in Bled is river rafting.
 I wouldn’t have thought of it initially but there are quite a few rivers stemming from/leading to the lake which are perfect for rafting when the water is right.
 Even in mid September it was awesome – the water levels weren’t the highest but there were absolutely stunning views of the mountains and countryside and I still managed to get catapulted off the raft at one point when we hit a rock… it was hilarious.
 Check out WhatsUpBled when you’re in the area – you raft 9km down the beautiful green river and it’s a great adventure.
 They do canyoning and SUP too – which I will definitely be doing next time!